 The Geological Survey of Canada (GSC), within NRCan, provides geoscience information used in making exploration, resource management and environmental protection decisions.

 Environment and Climate Change Canada’s (ECCC) role and authorities in relation to pollution prevention and habitat protection is provided for in a number of statutes, in particular under the Canadian Environmental Protection Act, 1999 (CEPA 1999) and the Fisheries Act.
 ECCC also has responsibility for the Species at Risk Act and the Migratory Birds Convention Act.

 Under CEPA 1999, Health Canada (HC) and ECCC share the responsibility for assessing potential risks associated with environmental pollutants and chemical substances and for developing control measures if a substance is proven to be a risk to the environment or the health of Canadians.
 This includes the authority to regulate listed air pollutants and greenhouse gases.

 ECCC is also responsible for the administration and enforcement of the pollution prevention provisions of the Fisheries Act, which prohibit the deposit of deleterious substances in water frequented by fish or in a place where that substance may enter such water, unless the deposit is authorized by regulation under a federal act.

-The National Energy Board (NEB) is an independent federal agency that regulates several aspects of Canada's shale and tight resource industry.
+The Canada Energy Regulator (CER, formerly the National Energy Board) is an independent federal agency that regulates several aspects of Canada's shale and tight resource industry.
 It regulates the construction and operation of interprovincial and international pipelines and energy trade.

 - Date modified: